seyeong-han/seyeong-han/README.md

 # Seyeong Han - Machine Learning Engineer
 Welcome to my GitHub!
-I'm Seyeong Han, currently pursuing my Master's in Engineering Management at the University of Texas at Austin, with a strong background in machine learning, deep learning, and AI-driven solutions.
-My passion lies in leveraging cutting-edge technology to solve real-world problems, whether it's optimizing AI models for speed and efficiency or developing innovative solutions to address unique challenges.
+I'm Seyeong Han, founder of two AI companies and currently pursuing a Master's in Engineering Management at the University of Texas at Austin.
+With a strong foundation in machine learning, deep learning, and AI-driven solutions, I am passionate about applying cutting-edge technology to solve real-world challenges.
+My expertise includes deploying AI models for speed and efficiency, as well as developing innovative solutions to tackle unique problems.

+## Mission
+Illuminating the path to reducing technology gaps ensures everyone benefits from technological advancements.

 ## 🚀 About Me
 I have over three years of experience as a Machine Learning Engineer, with a track record of developing and deploying AI solutions across various industries.
 As the CTO and Co-founder of Resia, an AI-driven home renovation platform, I successfully integrated AWS services to enhance scalability and security, securing $8,500 in funding to accelerate our vision.